Liberalisation of the entry rules has turned this South American nation into a key transit country for trans-Atlantic migrants.

 In a recent tour of Quito, 100Reporters and J4T heard the stories of:

-- A Syrian mother of three who had fled the war, whose husband remained, working for the regime of President Bashar al-Assad.
+• A Syrian mother of three who had fled the war, whose husband remained, working for the regime of President Bashar al-Assad.
 She wanted to take her children to the U.S., but was denied a visa

-- A law graduate from Cameroon who has settled in Ecuador after her Canadian visa was denied
+• A law graduate from Cameroon who has settled in Ecuador after her Canadian visa was denied

-- A Nigerian teacher who wants to go to the US, but has spent five years being rejected by the US asylum and immigration authorities
+• A Nigerian teacher who wants to go to the US, but has spent five years being rejected by the US asylum and immigration authorities

-- An Iraqi family that had to pay for the journey to Ecuador twice after they were tricked by travel agent who took their money
+• An Iraqi family that had to pay for the journey to Ecuador twice after they were tricked by travel agent who took their money

-- A migrant from Sri Lanka escaping religious violence and is now looking to work, to send money back to his struggling family
+• A migrant from Sri Lanka escaping religious violence and is now looking to work, to send money back to his struggling family

-- A former Afghan police officer who worked for decades on counter-terrorism, but had to flee when an attacker tried to throw acid at one of his children
+• A former Afghan police officer who worked for decades on counter-terrorism, but had to flee when an attacker tried to throw acid at one of his children

-- A 21-year-old student from Cameroon who has come to Ecuador to study.
+• A 21-year-old student from Cameroon who has come to Ecuador to study.
 She says many people from her country flee north to try and reach Europe because “they say you have to risk things in life.
 In Africa in general there’s nothing.
 They think in other places they will find things, to help the family back home.”

-- A 29-year-old from Cameroon who chose Ecuador because he would not need a visa.
+• A 29-year-old from Cameroon who chose Ecuador because he would not need a visa.
 “If I was to go to Australia or Canada it would be so difficult.”
 His ticket cost $2,500, which he borrowed after “pleading with my mum to help me.
 My parents are farmers so went out to borrow money to pay my ticket to come here.
 Even now they are in debt.
 I was thinking coming here I could get something to repay these debts but up to now I’m jobless.”

-- An artist who left Syria because of the war, and who is claiming asylum in Ecuador.
+• An artist who left Syria because of the war, and who is claiming asylum in Ecuador.
 He has other family members in Europe, but was unable to get a visa there

-Peter Rotimi Oye, Nigerian pastor and English teacher, painting in his living room in Quito, Ecuador, on 17 June of 2017.
+Peter Rotimi Oye, a Nigerian pastor and English teacher, prays with friends after the Father's Day service at Evangelical Church "Redeemed Christian Church of God" in downtown Quito, Ecuador, on 18 June of 2017.
 Peter and his family have settled in Ecuador.
-The family is not following the trend of staying a few years, saving money, then and following the route to the North America.
+The family doesn't follow the trend of staying a few years, saving money, then following the route to North America.
+He says many of his church friends from Nigeria, Cameroon, Ghana, and Haiti are just “passing through.”
 (Photo by Mauro Pimentel)

 The Smugglers